checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 - `localSetupScript`: Any JS/TS code as a string to run before each API Check in this group.
 - `localTearDownScript`: Any JS/TS code as a string to run after each API Check in this group.
 - `apiCheckDefaults`: A set of defaults for API Checks.
 This should not be needed.
 Just compose shared defaults using JS/TS.
-- `browserCheckDefaults`: A set of defaults for Browser Checks.
+- `browserChecks`: A set of defaults for Browser Checks.
 This should not be needed.
 Just compose shared defaults using JS/TS.

 > When adding checks to a group using `testMatch`, the CLI searches for files using the corresponding [check file](/docs/cli/using-check-test-match/#checkscheckmatch) as a base path.

+> Note that you can configure two different `frequency` properties for API and Browser checks in a `CheckGroup` separatelly.
+> The CLI follows a fallback logic using `Check->CheckGroup->Project` configurations.

 ## `AlertChannel`